 The eight new colours in our California Collection might look great together, but we also designed them to work effortlessly with our existing palette.
 You don’t even have to take our word for it – feast your eyes on some of our favorite cross-collection combinations below.

 This modern look makes Tar the star, and to stunning effect.
 Peignoir walls and a Strong White trim and floor are tied together by their shared gray undertone, while Tar on the door makes a dramatic statement, echoed subtly by the black photo frames and table legs.

-Sunny Citrona is paired here with its palette-mate Stoke, but any strong gray from our core collection will work too – think Plummett or Down Pipe.
+Sunny Citrona is paired here with its palette-mate Stoke, but any strong gray from our signature collection will work too – think Plummett or Down Pipe.
 For an unexpected accent, try a darker yellow or even a rich olive, as this room’s stylists have introduced in the form of the pendant light and chair.

 For a modern take on the candy-coloured palettes of Palm Springs, pair soft Palm walls with a stronger Arsenic trim and dusky pink accents.
 In our super-tough Modern Eggshell, Wimborne White brings a light and bright finishing touch to the floor.

 Salt is the complementary white to all of our California Collection colours, but it also makes a wonderful wall colour in its own right.
 Here, Dimpse and Plummett on the paneling and floor (respectively) play the supporting roles in this soothing tonal scheme.

 Cabbage White is a delicate white from our signature palette whose blue undertone makes it a natural partner for Hazy.
 In this nautical-inspired look, the combination of blue and white is clean and classic, while the horizontal shiplap gives it a contemporary twist.